Vice-President (Administration) and University Registrar

 - provide academic support activities to promote quality and best practice in teaching and learning (including curriculum), and research (including engagement and collaboration).

-The organisation of QUT’s academic areas is based on identifiable areas of mutual interest which are grouped into faculties and schools.
+The organisation of QUT’s academic areas is based on identifiable areas of mutual interest which are grouped into faculties, schools and institutes.
 Faculty and school status is determined by factors including:

 - educational, administrative and economic efficiencies